Leonets/PocAws/README.md

 to the network and detects different order's type for then submitting to the appropriate system.

-* When an order is detected, store the information regarding the order, the total amount and the destination, and then let a subsystem decide if the price needs to be changed
+* When an order is detected, store the information regarding the order, the total amount and the destination, and then:
+              - let a subsystem decide if the price needs to be changed
+              - distribute the order to the subsequent systems (order, shipping and accounting)
-* Given a list of countries, just filter orders involving (sending or receiving) those countries.
+* [OPT] Given a list of countries, just filter orders involving (sending or receiving) those countries.
 * Data can be stored in memory
 * Orders only need to be tracked since the application is started

+Please detail a solution using Kotlin and AWS (SQS, SNS, S3)

+Please provide useful examples for evaluating the following:
+       - fault tolerance to sqs crash
+       - fault tolerance to sns crash
+       - queue operations affected by visibility timeout

+## Proposed solution

+The solution developed makes use of the following

 ## Notification Layer
 An SNS service listens on the topic and republish on three different queue (Shipping; Accounting; Order)